Cart

 watermelon leaves

-#1 Your soil is too dry.
+#3 Your soil is too dry.

 Watermelon Peperomia retain water well in their leaves and stems, but being scared of overwatering means you might be underwatering (hands up on this one for me, I was definitely guilty of this at first).

-If in doubt, get a water meter to check moisture at root level.
-Those colour-changing Sustee water meters are fantastic if budget allows.
+The colour-changing Sustee water meters are fantastic if budget allows (if you're not in New Zealand, you can also get Sustee on Amazon).
 They're small and stay put in your soil, changing colour from blue to white when it's time to water.
+The most accurate moisture meter I've tried in my plants.

-#3 Temperature check (highs and lows).
+#4 Temperature check (highs and lows).

 Warm is good when you're a Watermelon Peperomia.
 But not too hot.
 Around 18 to 25 degrees during the day, ideally not below 15 at night.
 Leaves can split, crack and curl if things heat up too much, especially combined with dry substrate or dry air.
-To keep an eye on those top temps, get your plants one of these mini temperature gauges.

-#4 It's too dark.
+#5 It's too dark.

-Please don't give up on your Watermelon Peperomia!
+The moral of the story is please don't give up on your Watermelon Peperomia!
 It is possible to get those glorious big shiny, smooth leaves without curled, split, cracked edges.
 I really hope these 5 causes help you fix yours like they did mine.
 Please share with a fellow Watermelon Peperomia lover to help them too :)

 FREE shipping for orders $99+